Louis, Duke of Guyenne: Having his own household

 Although Louis's marriage contract had been signed before a great council of the realm on 5 May 1403, the duke of Orléans, who had hoped his daughter would marry the dauphin, absented himself.
 The marriage of Louis's sister Michelle to Margaret's brother Philip, Count of Charolais, was also finalised at this council.
 Since Louis and Margaret were related to within the prohibited degree, a papal dispensation had to be obtained.
 As a consequence, the couple was not married until 30 August 1404 in the cathedral of Notre-Dame de Paris.

-As Charles VI descended into madness, influence over and control of Louis became of increasing importance to the parties that sought to control royal policy.
-In 1404, Louis' father-in-law succeeded as duke of Burgundy.
-In 1405, the duke of Orléans, in cooperation with the queen, perpetrated the "first kidnapping of the Dauphin" in order to separate Louis from the influence of his father-in-law.
-As the duke of Burgundy approached Paris on a royal summons, the duke of Orléans and the queen left the city and sent for Louis to accompany them.
+As King Charles VI descended into madness, influence over and control of Louis became of increasing importance to the parties that sought to control royal policy.
+In 1404, Louis' father-in-law succeeded as Duke of Burgundy.
+In 1405, the Duke of Orléans, in cooperation with the queen, perpetrated the "first kidnapping of the Dauphin" in order to separate Louis from the influence of his father-in-law.
+As the Duke of Burgundy approached Paris on a royal summons, the duke of Orléans and the queen left the city and sent for Louis to accompany them.
 The dauphin was ill, but was brought by boat and then by litter to Juvisy, where he was intercepted by the lord of Saint-Georges, a vassal of his father-in-law.
-The duke of Burgundy and the count of Charolais then met him and escorted him back to Paris in his litter.
-There the young duke was put up in the Louvre, because it was easier to defend than the Hôtel Saint-Pol.
+The Duke of Burgundy and the Count of Charolais then met him and escorted him back to Paris in his litter.
+There the young duke was put up in the Louvre Castle, because it was easier to defend than the Hôtel Saint-Pol.

 In 1409, Jean de Nielles, already chancellor to the queen and a knight known for his loyalty to the Burgundian duke, was made Louis' chancellor also.
 The duke of Burgundy also appointed Pierre de Fontenay, Louis' maître d'hôtel, while the duke of Orléans chose his chamberlains, alternating between the lords of Blaru and Offemont.
 The influence of the dukes is apparent even in Louis' buying habits: he frequented the merchants who were the suppliers of Burgundy and Orléans.